poweringhate/Genesis-Universal-ESP/README.md

 - Team Check

 ## Instructions
-Simply select which features you want on or off.
+- Simply select which features you want on or off.
-By default, ESP is enabled, with Chams, Display name, Player Tools, and Distance being enabled.
+- By default, ESP is enabled, with Chams, Display name, Player Tools, and Distance being enabled.
-To hide the GUI, press the END button on your keyboard.
+- To hide the GUI, press the END button on your keyboard.
-The script is also draggable.
+- The script is also draggable.
+- A glowing "heartbeat" red cross indicates that a feature is turned on.

 ## Executing
 ```